eyayousfi/tasktrack/README.md

 # TaskTrac
- is a task management web application built with React, designed to help users efficiently organize their tasks.
-It offers a user-friendly interface with essential features, including:
+TaskTrac is a task management web application built with React and Firebase, designed to help users efficiently organize and track their tasks.

+## Features

-Task Management: Add, edit, and delete tasks with ease.
+- **Task Management:** Add, edit, and delete tasks with ease.
-Task Filtering & Sorting: View tasks sorted by oldest or newest.
+- **Task Filtering & Sorting:** View tasks sorted by oldest or newest.
-Task Completion: Mark tasks as completed to keep track of progress.
+- **Task Completion:** Mark tasks as completed to keep track of progress.
-User Authentication: Sign in, sign out, and reset your password securely.
+- **User Authentication:** Sign in, sign out, and reset your password securely.
-Profile: View user profile details.
+- **Profile:** View user profile details.
-Theme Customization: Switch between light and dark mode for a comfortable user experience.
+- **Theme Customization:** Switch between light and dark mode for a comfortable user experience.
-Multilingual Support: Change the app language between English, Arabic, and French for accessibility.
+- **Multilingual Support:** Change the app language between English, Arabic, and French for accessibility.

 With TaskTrac, users can stay organized and boost their productivity with a seamless and customizable task management experience.